SquireOfSoftware/JSPets/README.md

 3. Register button presses - sort of done - ignored for now
 4. Show the idle sprite - done - see petSprite and petState
 5. Show the running sprite - done - see petSprite and petState - may need to revisit since timeout is weird
+6. Count steps - done
+7. Display menu - can display a basic 1st level menu - extravagent features don't exist - see screenState object
 - done up to
-6. Count steps - not attempted
-7. Display menu - can display a basic 1st level menu - extravagent features don't exist - see screenState object
 8. Show battle animation
 9. Show battle menu
 10.Show attack animations